Bhoomi-malviya/retail-sales-analysis-sql/README.md

 # Thank You

-Thank you for taking the time to explore this project.
+Thank you for visiting this project.
+Feedback and suggestions are always welcome!

-If you found this repository helpful, feel free to ? star the repository and connect with me on GitHub.

-Happy Learning!